PRAJINS-MICHEAL/Automated-alert-intimation-for-Road-Accident/README.md

   <h3>FLOW TO RUN THE PROJECT<BR></h3><br>

   Run the following files accordingly....<br>

+  First download the dataset and keep it among the given files . <br>

   1. <code>model.ipynb</code> (which will create two more files named or two important files <code>model.json</code> and <code>model_weights.h5</code>)
   2. <code>detection.py</code>